dromara/sureness/README_EN.md

 ExpiredCredentialsException               | authenticated,expired credential
 UnauthorizedException                        | authorized,no permission access this resource

-custom exception should extend SurenessAuthenticationException or SurenessAuthorizationException
+Custom exception should extend SurenessAuthenticationException or SurenessAuthorizationException

-### Load config dataSource
+### Load Config DataSource

-sureness need dataSource to authenticate and authorize, eg: role data, user data etc.
+Sureness need dataSource to authenticate and authorize, eg: role data, user data etc.
-the dataSource can load from txt, dataBase or no dataBase etc. we provide interfaces `SurenessAccountProvider`, `PathTreeProvider` for user implement to load data from the dataSource where they want. also, we provide default dataSource implement which load dataSource from txt(sureness.yml), user can defined their data in sureness.yml.
+The dataSource can load from txt, dataBase or no dataBase etc.
+We provide interfaces `SurenessAccountProvider`, `PathTreeProvider` for user implement to load data from the dataSource where they want.
+Also, we provide default dataSource implement which load dataSource from txt(sureness.yml), user can defined their data in sureness.yml.
 eg:
 ```
 ## -- sureness.yml txt dataSource-- ##